Exploring alternative service delivery models

 Representatives of Department of Communities and Local Government, local government, legal, commercial and the third sector, attended an event, in London hosted by PA Consulting Group to discuss whether alternative service delivery models (ASD) can truly transform public services.
 The ensuing discussion centred on the appropriate application of alternative delivery models and the potential challenges of their implementation.
-The following key messages that emerged:
+The following key messages emerged.

 ASDs are a viable long-term solution, not an easy, quick-win option to turnaround performance and reduce costs

 Employee ownership is a well-established model that reaps rewards for customers, employees and shareholders in terms of productivity, engagement and profitability.
 The opportunity provided by the Localism Act’s Right To Challenge means that the public sector is keen to explore the implementation of alternative delivery models.

 However, to be successful, the entrepreneurs who lead the change must be serious about improving public service delivery and be prepared to go through the growing pains to develop and deliver a sustainable outcome.
 A lack of capacity in the sector, restrictions on generating start-up capital and the lack of ability to exercise sound commercial decision-making, currently undermines the capability of local authorities to seize the opportunity.
 New models can reap rewards, but only over time and with investment in energy and new ways of working and governing delivery.